 In reality, I've without doubt that my introduction to Menopur injections was tainted to a large degree by my subconscious expectations that the knowledge will soon be unpleasant.
 Why do I think so?
 Because the second time I had to undergo exactly the same protocol, it felt as easy as you, two, three.
 So did the next time.

 My experience with IVF injectable medications was an entirely different matter.
 To start with, I was amazed to see the length of time the prep. phase schedule was.
 Whereas my IUI stimulations lasted anywhere from 10 to 16 days and involved only injections of Menopur, my IVF ovarian preparation phase lasted about 8 weeks and included 20 days of intramuscular injections of Lupron within my thigh and 10 days of subcutaneous injections of Menopur and Bravelle within my belly at a dosage 3 times more than that required for IUIs.
-To initiate ovulation, I also needed an intramuscular injection of hCG within my buttock (which I had to accomplish for the IUIs as well). hcg injections
+To initiate ovulation, I also needed an intramuscular injection of hCG within my buttock (which I had to accomplish for the IUIs as well). hcg

 But wait; that's not all.
 Following the egg retrieval, I was surprised yet again for another long schedule, which included more injectable medications.
 Since we were transferring a frozen embryo post preimplantation genetic screening, we'd to add a supplementary month of preparation of my uterus.
 Throughout that month, I was instructed to inject myself with estradiol valerate every three days (for a total of 10 times before my pregnancy test), then start injecting progesterone within my buttock twice per day starting 5 days before the embryo transfer.
 Adding 4 intramuscular injections of hCG to the already staggering count, I ended up administering a total of 80 injections from the beginning of my IVF cycle to my pregnancy test. hcg diet